 EXTRA NOTE - I achieved the striped frosting by brushing the inside of a disposable plastic pastry bag with red, orange and gold gel paste food color stripes before loading with the frosting.
 Parts of the frosting swirl that didn't have the gel color, I touched up with a fine brush dipped in that color.

 ONE MORE EXTRA NOTE - You don't have to add the habanero to both the batter and curd.
 I usually just add it to the curd, depending on who I'm making them for.

 As you can see, I mixed this batch up a bit, some with and some without the variety of sugar toppers I made.
 However, every one of them contained a candied Habanero bow or ring, for those who dared to take it on.
-OK, I’m over-exaggerating since it’s such a small bite and the slightly sticky sugar glaze kind of neutralizes the heat…well, for the first minute or so.
+OK, I’m over-exaggerating since it’s such a small bite and the slightly sticky sugar glaze kind of neutralizes the heat…well, for the first few seconds or so.

 Vote for your favorite chile pepper cupcake!
 Voting will begin on Sunday, August 31st at 12 noon at NO ONE PUTS CUPCAKE IN A CORNER, where all the chile pepper cupcake entries will be posted.
 The voting will be open through Thursday, September 4th at 12 noon.